-Highlights of her 2019-2020 season includes transcription and performance of the piano solo for John Cage’s Concert for Piano and Orchestra, Oliver Knussen’s Sonya’s Lullaby in his tribute concert, Rzewski’s Coming Together, Ravel’s Frontispice with Jacob Greenberg, the American premiere of Hilda Paredes’ Revelación, playing two pianos at the same time in Asyla under Thomas Adès’ baton and others.
-She also appeared in over 250 solo and chamber music concerts on the Lincoln Center Stage in addition to the Taiwan International Festival of Arts as the guest artist of the Hong Kong New Music Ensemble.
+Recent highlights include being featured as the pianist and curator of concert Remembrance by the Hong Kong New Music Ensemble, transcription and performance of the piano solo for John Cage’s Concert for Piano and Orchestra, Oliver Knussen’s Sonya’s Lullaby in his tribute concert, Rzewski’s Coming Together, the American premiere of Hilda Paredes’ Revelación, playing two pianos at the same time in Asyla under Thomas Adès’ baton and others.
+She toured Mediterranean Europe, Mexico, Central America, and the Caribbean in over 250 solo and chamber music concerts with the resident piano quintet on Holland America Line through its partnership with Lincoln Center for the Performing Arts.